|The Evangelizing of DB2 for z/OS|

 "I'm passionate about family, music, cars, the mainframe, especially about DB2, and sharing what I've learned over the years with others.
 I thrive on sharing what I have learned over the years, solving technical problems, and learning and messing with the latest technology.
 If you are looking for someone to partner with, a teacher, mentor, technician, or simply someone to discuss your technical issues, you have arrived at the right place."

 Would you like to learn a little more about me?
 Then read on...
-What follows is the more traditional description of who I am professionally, where I have been, and what I have accomplished over my last more than 40 years working in IT.
+What follows is the more traditional description of who I am professionally, where I have been, and what I have accomplished over my last 40+ years working in IT.

 Willie Favero is currently an IBM Senior Certified IT Software Specialist and the DB2 for z/OS SME for the z Analytics Swat Team at IBM's Silicon Valley Lab.
 He is also an IBM zChampion alumnus, a z Systems representative for the IBM Academic Initiative , and currently holds IBM DB2 for z/OS certifications for DB2 11 DBA, DB2 11 System Adminstrator, DB2 10 DBA, DB2 10 System Adminstrator, DB2 9 DBA, and DB2 Veriosn 8 DBA , along with past certifications on DB2 UDB and DB2 for OS/390 Version 7.
-He is a participant in the zNextGen program at SHARE for IT professionals that are new to z/OS, works with the team responsible for the very successful IBM Master the Mainframe contest, and helped develop the IBM System z Mastery test.
+He is a participant in the zNextGen program at SHARE for IT professionals that are new to z/OS, works with the team responsible for the very successful IBM Master the Mainframe contest, helped develop the IBM System z Mastery test, speaks about computer science at local schools, and is deeply engaged in social coaching.

 Between IMS/VS DB/DC, Cincom's Total and Supra, IDMS, and DB2, he has over 40+ years experience working with database.
 However, Willie has spent his last 30 years working primarily with the DB2 family.
 His responsibilities include consulting to IBM's customers on Data Warehousing and Business Analytics running on System z with DB2 for z/OS.
 He has performed DB2 subsystem, performance, and security health checks, performance tuning for the DB2 subsystem, performance analysis for DB2 applications and SQL, design reviews, data modeling, general DB2 consultation, CritSit resolution, DB2 installation assistance, migration planning to new versions of DB2 for z/OS, all forms of DB2 education, and dabbles in z/OS and System z hardware.